US Supreme Court Sides With Religious Groups On Virus Rules - UrduPoint

 The shift is indicative of the court's new weighting, with the three remaining liberals now outnumbered after the death of Justice Ruth Bader Ginsburg in September.

 The court noted that: "Even in a pandemic, the Constitution cannot be put away and forgotten."
-The ruling continued: "The restrictions at issue here, by effectively barring many from attending religious services, strike at the very heart of the First Amendment's guarantee of religious liberty."
-However, the ruling will have no immediate effect as the state restrictions had already been relaxed as they considered their verdict, NBC news reported.
+The ruling continued: "The restrictions at issue here, by effectively barring many from attending religious services, strike at the very heart of the First Amendment's guarantee of religious liberty.

+" However, the ruling will have no immediate effect as the state restrictions in Brooklyn had already been relaxed because positive test rates there declined, Cuomo said Thursday.

+He said the ruling reflected the court's new, stronger conservative majority under President Donald Trump, who has appointed three conservative judges to it in four years.

 Stephen Breyer, Sonia Sotomayor, and Elena Kagan -- backed by conservative Chief Justice John Roberts -- dissented.